 Licensed Practical Nurses (LPNs) and students transferring from another nursing program may be eligible for advanced placement.
 Official transcripts for all courses must be received by Registration and Records and evaluated for transfer credit.
 Documentation of licenses and syllabi in effect at the time of enrollment must also be submitted with the program application.
 Requests are reviewed on an individual basis.
-Contact the Office of Health Professions and Public Service with questions at (630) 870-3900 or HPPS@ waubonsee.edu.
+Contact the Office of Health Professions and Public Service with questions.